BrentGrammer/Pic_Searcher_App/README.md

 Completed Tasks:

+- Anchor column created in the database to store the anchor text to be echoed into the gallery page with each submission.
 - Database structure for storing image files, paths and descriptions is set up
 - Connection to the database is completed
 - Image files successfully upload to a specified directory (/uploads)